Most people would like to be more confident.

 It’s a fact – looks do matter.
 They are the first thing we see.
-They also relate to the way we choose our partners to have a healthy offspring.
-It is the first thing we see in others.
-It is a huge part of our identity.
+They also relate to the way we choose our partners to have healthy offspring.
+They are the first thing we see in others.
+Physical appearance is a huge part of our identities.

 Unfortunately, mass culture and the media put too much stress on the importance of beauty.
 In her 2016 interview with the Guardian Sia admits the importance of one’s body image for a celebrity’s self-confidence: